Non-Hermitian skin clusters from strong interactions: Results and discussion

 that captures configurations $(x_1,x_2)$ acted by $H$.
 All other configurations decouple trivially.
-As illustrated in Fig.~1(b2) and elaborated in~\cite{suppmat}, the 2-boson sector reduces to an effective 1D non-Hermitian SSH chain with asymmetric couplings proportional to $t_1\pm \gamma$ and $t_2\pm \gamma$, since odd sites physically represent double bosonic occupancy and even sites represent bosons separated by three physical lattice spacings.
-We emphasize that generic models with asymmetric multi-particle hoppings often also contain variants of the generalized SSH models~\cite{lieu2018topological,yao2018edge}.
+As illustrated in Fig.~\ref{1}\textbf{c} and elaborated in the ``Methods'' section, the 2-boson sector reduces to an effective 1D non-Hermitian Su–Schrieffer–Heeger (SSH) chain with asymmetric couplings proportional to $t_1\pm \gamma$ and $t_2\pm \gamma$, since odd sites physically represent double bosonic occupancy and even sites represent bosons separated by three physical lattice spacings.
+We emphasize that generic models with asymmetric multi-particle hoppings often also contain variants of generalized SSH models~\cite{lieu2018topological,yao2018edge,marques2018topological}.

 The merits of our abovementioned basis relabeling become evident when we consider three or more particles.
 Key features of the many-body Hilbert space structure already emerge in a 3-boson sector.
 We write a three-boson state as $\psi(x_1,x_2,x_3)=\Psi(X(x_{1},x_{2}),x_{3})$, with permuted particle coordinates understood to correspond to the same state.
-A 3-boson sector then becomes a collection of coupled non-Hermitian SSH chains indexed by $x_3$ [Fig.~1c].
+A 3-boson sector then becomes a collection of coupled non-Hermitian SSH chains indexed by $x_3$ [Fig.~\ref{1}\textbf{b}].
 Their effective couplings come in two types: (i) dashed asymmetric couplings representing physical 2-body couplings between $x_3$ and $x_1$ or $x_2$, weighted by boson degeneracy factors such as $\sqrt{2!}, \sqrt{2!^2}$ and $\sqrt{3!}$, and (ii) solid double arrows representing pairs of identified sites that correspond to the same physical site due to bosonic symmetry i.e. $(X(x_1,x_2),x_3)$ and $(X(x_2,x_3),x_1)$ for $x_2=x_1+3=x_3-3$.
-Also, due to bosonic symmetry, some asymmetric couplings become effectively non-local in the resultant lattice~\cite{suppmat}.
+Also, due to bosonic symmetry, some asymmetric couplings become effectively non-local in the resultant lattice.
 For instance, consider three bosons, two close together and acted by a local physical interaction, and the third far away from both.
 But due to symmetry under particle exchange, we have an equivalent description where the faraway boson is swapped with one of the nearby bosons, such that the local interaction appears as a non-local effective interaction.